Executive Board of Directors

 Born and raised in the Bay Area of Northern California but has been a resident of the Inland Empire of Southern California since 2005.
 In his early years, Rory took on his educational opportunities by obtaining a B.A. in Political Science from Occidental College, a Juris Doctorate in Law from New College of California, School of Law and a Master's in Law (L.L.M.) for Intellectual Property with an emphasis in Entertainment Law.

-Rory has over 15 years in the corporate world as a member of management within AT&T (a Top 10 Fortune 500 Company).
-Along with his designated title, Rory also volunteers several hours throughout the year as an AT&T Supplier Diversity Outreach Ambassador.
-As a Supplier Diversity Outreach Ambassador he helps AT&T leverage critical opportunities to identify, educate and interact with potential diversity suppliers, policy makers and community leaders regarding the Diversity Supplier program within AT&T.
+Rory has over 20 years in the corporate world with 18 years of management within AT&T (a Top 10 Fortune 500 Company).
+Rory has volunteered as a Supplier Diversity Outreach Ambassador to help leverage critical opportunities to identify, educate and interact with potential diversity suppliers, policy makers and community leaders regarding corporate Diversity Supplier programs.
+Currently, Rory is a National Manager, Contract Development with Crown Castle International with teams in Pennsylvania, North Carolina, Georgia and Arizona.
+Rory maintains his management career journey with one of the top wireless infrastructure providers worldwide.

 Rory enjoys a very active family lifestyle with his wife and 3 children.
-Rory is also a member of PaperSkyz, LLC an athletic apparel company that is a family business operated by his wife Ebony Gandy.
-The Gandy family’s business lives by their quote that “Anything beyond imaginable is possible.
-PaperSkyz is limitless to turning Dreams into VISIONS that become REALITY” daily.
+Rory is engaged in creating a family legacy through family businesses operated by his wife Ebony Gandy.

 A native of California born in Los Angeles.
 She is a freelance artist and a youth and women's advocate in her community.
 She has resided in San Bernardino for 25 + years.